thearchitector/just-jobs/README.md

 # just-jobs

-A lightweight asynchronous job executor backed by Redis.
+A lightweight asynchronous Python job executor backed by Redis.